dekuNukem/duckyPad/duckyscript3_beta_test.md

 ### Missing Commands

-As duckyPad is more about macro scripting than pentesting, commands about payload management and data exfiltration are skipped.
+As duckyPad is more about macro scripting than pentesting, commands for payload management and data exfiltration are not yet implemented.

 ### Bytecode Compiler

-With DS3 now very much a general-purpose language, it takes a lot more work to process it properly.
+With much increased complexity, it is no longer practical to process everything on-device.

-Examples include:

-* Expression evaluation via abstract syntax tree (AST)

-* Flow control with jump tables

-* Arithmetic and call stacks

-This is much too complicated to do on-device, therefore, DS3 is now compiled into **bytecode**, and executed on a **virtual stack machine**.
+As such, duckyScript3 is now compiled into **bytecode** and executed on a **virtual stack machine**.

-The configurator takes care of everything, so it's business as usual.
+The configurator takes care of everything, so business as usual.

 However, if you want to manually edit the SD card, you'll need to compile the script and copy over the binary too.

-## Instructions

-Download new firmware and new configurator

-suggested to fresh format the SD card

 ## New Commands